stefan-it/german-maxtext-llms/nano-model/README.md

 Final vocab size: 65536
 ```

-Additionally, also a HF fast tokenizer is written to `nanochat-tokenizer-hf`, which can be test with:
+Additionally, a HF fast tokenizer is written to `nanochat-tokenizer-hf`, which can be tested with:

 ```python
 from transformers import AutoTokenizer